lespicker/jekyll-bootstrap/sargent-mountain/reader-guide.md

 ---
 layout: page
-title: Sargent Mountain Readers' Guide
+title: Sargent Mountain Reader Guide
 comments: false
 ---
-## Sargent Mountain
+# Sargent Mountain

-## Readers' Guide
+### Readers' Guide

 1. How do the chapter beginning descriptions of the natural events on top of Sargent Mountain relate to the story?